 You must meet all of the following in order to be eligible for this scholarship:

-- You must be a resident of Shelburne County Nova Scotia and a high school graduate.
+- You must be a current or former resident of Shelburne County Nova Scotia and a graduate of a Shelburne County high school.

 - You must show proven artistic ability in at least one of these arts areas: dance, literature, music, theatre, traditional arts, and visual arts.